Google Chat

 - Developer Contact Information: [email protected]

-Navigate back to the Google Workspace Marketplace SDK
+Go back to the Google Workspace Marketplace SDK

-API page, the warning about the OAuth screen should be gone now.
-Head to the Store Listing
+API page, where you should no longer see the warning about the OAuth screen.
+Go to the Store Listing tab to publish the app.
+Enter the following:

 - Category: Communication

-- Screenshots: Use this screenshot.
+- Screenshots: Use this screenshot

 - Terms of Service URL: